-PRE-SURGERY EXERCISES
+PRE-SURGERY EXCERCISES

 It is important to begin to exercise as soon as you know you are having surgery.
-These exercises strengthen your arms, thighs, and knee muscles, increase range of motion, and promote mobility after surgery.
-Start slowly.
-If exercise causes pain, fatigue or shortness of breath, call your orthopedic surgeon.
+These exercises strengthen your arms, thighs, and hip muscles, increase range of motion, and promote mobility after surgery.

+Start slowly, and if exercise causes pain, fatigue, or shortness of breath, call your orthopedic surgeon.